dornhege/tfd_modules/branches/symbolic_planning-experimental/tfd_modules/doc/sas_format.md

     Number of module at end effects
     (PreEffect)*
     end_operator

+Currently only 0 or 1 grounding modules are supported.
+A `ModuleGrounding` is an identifier `gm-ID` as declared in the modules section.

 A `Condition` is a pair definition that variable `Var` should have `Value`.